 Use a pressure washer

 You can also use a pressure washer to clean your block paving and remove surface weeds and other dirt.
 This is a great way to maintain your resin bound surfacing.
+You can also hire or rent an industrial pressure washer in Houston to do the job for you, at an affordable price.

 Can moss and algae grow through resin bound stone?